Genogram Symbols

 4. Medical Genogram Symbols

 Medical genogram symbols are integral tools for healthcare professionals aiming to map out a patient’s medical history comprehensively.
-These symbols provide a visual method to track hereditary conditions, health risks, and causes of death across generations, offering deeper insights into a family’s health patterns.
+The symbols listed in the following genogram legend provide a visual method to track hereditary conditions, health risks, and causes of death across generations, offering deeper insights into a family’s health patterns.

 Medical Conditions